php-dev-br/laravel-doc-pt-br/authentication.md

 When a user is successfully authenticated, they will be redirected to the `/home` URI.
 You can customize the post-authentication redirect location by defining a `redirectTo` property on the `LoginController`, `RegisterController`, and `ResetPasswordController`:

     protected $redirectTo = '/';

-Next, you should modify the `RedirectIfAuthenticated` middleware's `handle` method to use your new URI when redirecting the user.

 If the redirect path needs custom generation logic you may define a `redirectTo` method instead of a `redirectTo` property: